-- Minor rill erosion was noted in the drainage channel on the north side of Cell 1 during the last two annual inspection and was inspected.
-The erosion is located northeast of the landfill near the toe of the railroad embankment and not within landfilled ash.
-It does not appear to pose a stability concern to the railroad embankment and the condition has not noticeably changed in the last two years.
-OPPD will continue to monitor the erosion during future inspections. - Minor erosion was noted at the south toe of Cell 3, north of the leachate pond.
-Erosion does not appear to be currently impacting stability; however, OPPD's landfill contractor will be directed to repair the toe to prevent conditions from worsening. - Slopes and let down structures on Cell 1 were in good condition and no deficiencies were noted. - CCR was being placed, spread, and compacted in Cell 2/3 footprint.
-To improve dust control, one third of the landfill face is being filled and the other two thirds is coated with a biodegradable polymer.
+- Minor erosion was noted at the south toe of Cell 3, north of the leachate pond.
+Erosion does not appear to be currently impacting stability; however, OPPD's landfill contractor will be directed to repair the toe to prevent conditions from worsening. - Slopes and let down structures on Cell 1 were in good condition and no deficiencies were noted. - CCR is being placed, spread, and compacted in Cell 2/3 footprint.
+Earlier in the year, changes were made to fill operations to place the fill more closely to the final grade and at a shallower slope.
+Implementation of this change was apparent during the inspection.